GmbH & Co. KG – all information on the legal form

 The articles of association should be drawn up with the help of a lawyer or notary.
 A tax expert should be consulted on the financial implications of the contracts concluded.

-Managing Director of GmbH & Co.
+Managing directors of the GmbH & Co.
 KG

 Consequently, the managing director of the GmbH is also the managing director of the GmbH & Co.
 KG.
-However, it should be noted that the management of the GmbH does not necessarily have to be occupied by one of its owners, but can also be taken over by an outsider.
+However, it should be noted that the management of the GmbH does not necessarily have to be filled by one of its owners, but can also be taken over by an outsider.

 Managing directors of such a legal form must have knowledge of commercial accounting.
 As commercial companies, both the general partner GmbH and the GmbH & Co.
 KG must prepare annual financial statements and profit and loss accounts in the form of double-entry bookkeeping.